isomerpages/moe-yishunpri/_ccas/Clubs/INTERNATIONAL CHESS.md

 third_nav_title: Clubs
 ---
 ##### **Synopsis**
 Chess is a fun, creative and challenging strategic board game for all ages.
-As a game of strategy, Chess promotes cognitive thinking among the players as they analyze each move in the game.
-We aim to develop the players’ patience and tenacity while playing the game and also inculcate in them our school's core values of responsibility, respect, integrity and resilience.
+As a game of strategy, Chess promotes cognitive and critical thinking among the players as they analyze each move in the game.
+We aim to develop the players’ patience and tenacity while playing the game and also inculcate in them our school's core values of gratitude, care, resilience, respect, responsibility and integrity.

 ##### **Teachers-in-Charge**
-* Mr Chou Ching Shan (I/C)&nbsp;(chou_ching_shan@schools.gov.sg)
+* Mr Chou Ching Shan (I/C) (chou_ching_shan@schools.gov.sg)
-* Miss Joan Kam See Mun (joan\_kam\_see\_mun@schools.gov.sg)
+* Miss Joan Kam See Mun (joan_kam_see_mun@schools.gov.sg)
-* Ms Nirmala Arumugam (joan\_kam\_see\_mun@schools.gov.sg)
+* Ms Nirmala Arumugam (nirmala_arumugam@schools.gov.sg)

 ##### **Venue**
 * Classrooms C3-04